junior-jl/learning-python/fundamentals/notes.md

 ### ASCII vs Unicode

 In Python 3, all strings are unicode.
-But older versions of Ppython support only ASCII characters.
+But older versions of Python support only ASCII characters.
 To use unicode in Python 2, preceding the string with a **u** is a must.

 ```py
 string = u"This is unicode"